felimomo/Walleye-Revised-Paper/paper.md

 <!-- --------- -->

 [^opportunity]: In other words, the opportunity cost of a large harvest plays a smaller role the lower $\gamma$ is.

+[^networks]: We experimented using a [64,32,16] feed-forward network for the two-observation case, as well as other network geometries including thinner networks, wider networks, and deeper networks with 4 or 5 layers.
+Among the geometries we tested, we found that all policies either performed equally well or worse (in terms of average utility) to the geometries we present here.
+Because of this, we will not describe in detail these explorations.
+This paper's companion open-source code at https://github.com/boettiger-lab/rl4fisheries facilitates this exploration for the interested reader.

 ```{bibliography}